Reducing Downtime with Remote Monitoring and Control

 Beyond Basic Notifications

-• Critical alerts: SMS + phone call for immediate attention
+• Critical alerts: SMS and phone call for immediate intervention

-• Information alerts: Dashboard logging for trend analysis
+• Information alerts: Dashboard logging for historical review and trend analysis

-• Escalation protocols: Automatic escalation if initial alerts aren’t acknowledged
+• Escalation protocols: Automatic escalation if initial alerts are not acknowledged

-• Context-rich notifications: Include relevant data, trends, and recommended actions
+• Context-rich notifications: Alerts include live data, historical trends, and recommended actions

 Customizable Alert Scenarios